HUNTING FROM THE GROUND

-Sometimes our styles differ from what we read online, and that is pretty normal.
+Sometimes our styles differ from what we read online, which is normal.

-I’ve had my successes from various different styles and techniques when deer hunting.
+I’ve had success with various styles and techniques when deer hunting.

-Whether I’m ground hunting deer with a bow, or sitting in my ground blind set up.
-I dip in and out of different ideas to get the best results depending on the environment I’m in.
+Whether I’m ground hunting deer with a bow or sitting in my ground blind setup.
+Depending on my environment, I dip in and out of different ideas to get the best results.

 I hear time and time again that most hunters prefer to hunt from an elevated position.
 It is possible either through a tree stand or a ladder.
-However, in areas where trees are short and far from each other, this can be a problem and line of sight ends up making most hunts damn difficult.
+However, in areas where trees are short and far from each other, this can be a problem, and line of sight makes most hunts damn tricky.

-I always find that in these areas it is necessary to hunt from the ground.
+I always find that hunting from the ground is necessary for these areas.
 Rifle or bow hunting from the ground without a blind can be more challenging.
-So, it would be best if you use a blind while bow hunting deer from the ground.
+So, it would be best if you use a blind while turning hunting deer from the bottom.

-However, this article will also provide information about how to hunt deer from the ground without a blind when using a bow.
+However, this article will also provide information about hunting deer from the ground without a blind when using a bow.